insure logo

 Low-cost car insurance after a speeding ticket in New Jersey

-Just one speeding ticket in New Jersey can raise your rates by 56% – $1,056 more per year.
-Along with the ticket fine, that makes speeding an expensive mistake.
-The table below shows insurers offering lower-cost options even with a violation.
+One speeding ticket in New Jersey can cause your insurance rates to jump by 56%, or roughly $1,518 per year.
+Combined with the cost of the fine, a violation can get expensive fast.
+The table below highlights insurers with lower-priced options even after a ticket.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase